visualitypl/textris/README.md

 UserTexter.delay_until(1.day.from_now).welcome(user)
 ```

-> Calling deliver is not needed in this case.
-It will be called in the *Textris::Delay::Sidekiq::Worker* worker.
+> You should not call `deliver` after the action invocation when using delay.
+It will be called by the *Textris::Delay::Sidekiq::Worker* worker.

 ## Testing